Bad Driburg Gräflicher Park - a spring walk

 09:00 am - 18:00 pm

-The credit can then be redeemed in the hotel's restaurants on the day of your visit.
+The food credit can be redeemed in the park's dining establishments on the day of the visit.

 Visitors to the Piet Oudolf Garden have free entry for up to 30 minutes (only via the south entrance/ticket office).